Novalia/NovaliaBLE/README.md

 pod 'NovaliaBLE', :git => 'https://github.com/tirami/NovaliaBLE.git'
 ```

-Ensure the `use_frameworks!` line is uncommented to ensure it works with Swift.
+Ensure the `use_frameworks!` line is uncommented so it works with Swift.

 Uncomment the `platform` line and set the required iOS version.

 Run: